Shubhamdutta2000/eShop-ecommerce-site/README.md

 ### v3:

 - Add Upload functionality ( stored in firebase cloud storage ) in product admin section
-- Add PWA functionality to web app for highr engagement which prompt user to add to their mobile home screen
+- Add PWA feature to web app for highr engagement which prompt user to add to their mobile home screen

 ## Usage